 Sure, you might think they are essentially just a kind of cashier, handing people their prescriptions and handling the cash register.
-But their duties are far more in depth than that.
+But their duties are far more in-depth than that.
 In fact, they play an important role in ensuring patient safety.

-5 important pharmacy technician duties
+5 Important pharmacy technician duties

 Of course, the nitty-gritty specific responsibilities will vary somewhat based on where you work (hospital, drugstore or retail pharmacy) and which state you work in.
-However, we enlisted Jeremy Barthels, Department Chair of the Rasmussen College Pharmacy Technician Program, to help identify some standard pharmacy technician duties that apply to nearly any pharmacy setting.
+However, we enlisted Jeremy Barthels, department chair of the Rasmussen College Pharmacy Technician program, to help identify some standard pharmacy technician duties that apply to nearly any pharmacy setting.

-1. Receiving and confirming prescription orders.
+1. Receiving and confirming prescription orders

+What does a pharmacy tech do day-to-day?
+Receiving and confirming prescription orders is a huge part of it.
 In today’s digital world, most prescriptions come in the form of e-prescriptions, according to Barthels.
 He says that not only will the pharmacy tech need to retrieve these prescriptions via computer software, but they will also need to verify insurance coverage prior to the patient picking up their prescription.

 “Although there may be more e-prescriptions than in the past, it is still a vital part of the technician’s role to obtain and confirm the patient’s information when he or she brings in a written prescription,” Barthels says.
 This includes ensuring the correct spelling of the patient’s name, their address, phone number, date of birth, drug allergies and insurance information.

-Because one small mistake could have major repercussions, it’s vital that pharm tech’s have an extreme attention to detail.
+Because one small mistake could have major repercussions, it’s vital that pharm techs have an extreme attention to detail.

-2. Preparing and filling prescriptions.
+2. Preparing and filling prescriptions

 “Most individuals think of prescription medications as pills or capsules, but there are medications that need to be prepared such as various creams, ointments and compounds,” Barthels says.

-He goes on to say that pharm techs working in hospitals and specific hospital units may be preparing intravenous products like Total Parenteral Nutrition (TPN) solutions, medications and treatments—all of which play an important role in patient safety and recovery.
+Pharm techs working in hospitals and specific hospital units may be preparing intravenous products like Total Parenteral Nutrition (TPN) solutions, medications and treatments—all of which play an important role in patient safety and recovery.